 Moving within the yoga industry with heart, integrity and effectiveness

 DATES, TIMES & MODE OF DELIVERY

 This is a six week course, delivered entirely online, with a combination of pre-recorded and live online sessions.

 Each week, trainees will gain access to pre-recorded content, to be viewed in their own time.

 Here is an indicator of the time required to complete the course in the allocated six weeks:

-Between 30 and 60 minutes of daily practice (may incorporate pranayama, mantra, meditation and asana)
+Between 30 and 45 minutes daily practice (may incorporate pranayama, mantra, meditation and asana)

-Approximately 4 hours of pre-recorded lecture content per week, to be completed in your own time, prior to the live gathering.
+Approximately 4 hours of pre-recorded lecture content per week, to be completed in your own time (ideally within the week)

 TEACHING FACULTY & CONTRIBUTORS